Black mixologists take the spotlight at this upcoming fireside chat

 [title]

-Black mixologists, their recipes and the long history of Black mixology will be the subjects of an intimate fireside chat—and inspire a special cocktail—at Time Out Market New York this month.
+Black mixologists, their recipes and the long history of Black mixology will be the subjects of an intimate fireside chat—and inspire a special cocktail—at Time Out Market Miami this month.

-To celebrate both Juneteenth and the release of A Comprehensive Guide to Black Mixology by Tamika Hall, the event will highlight Karl Franz Williams (owner of 67 Orange Street) and Colin Asare-Appiah, who will chat with Hall about their experiences, Black mixology, the influence BIPOC have had on the industry as well as how Black mixology came to be.
+To celebrate both Juneteenth and the release of A Comprehensive Guide to Black Mixology by Tamika Hall, the event will highlight mixologist Miguel Soto Rincón, who will chat with Hall about his experiences, Black mixology, the influence BIPOC have had on the industry as well as how Black mixology came to be.

-Guests will also be treated to a cocktail demonstration and tasting of "Tings Are Just Peachy" by Williams, along with a signed copy of the book and recipe card to make the drink at home.
+Guests will also be treated to a cocktail demonstration and tasting of "Caribbean Noir" by Rincón, along with a signed copy of the book and recipe card to make the drink at home.

 Across its pages, A Comprehensive Guide to Black Mixology provides cocktail recipes—broken down by primary spirits like gin, cognac, rum, daiquiris and mojitos—that are easy to make at home (no blow torches required) from Black and Brown cocktail specialists but also highlights some of the industry's most notable trailblazers.